shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 While wearing this bandana, you are blinded, but you have advantage on Dexterity saving throws and all ability checks relying on sound.

-If you have to make a saving throw, you can use your reaction to instead teleport to a random position up to 30ft away.
+As a reaction, you can teleport to a random position up to 30ft away, automatically succeeding on any current saving throws.

-You can use your reaction to teleport to a random position up to 30ft away.

 # Orbweaver

-\+3 atk 1d6+1 Bludgeoning, Thrown (30/60)
+Thrown (30/60) +3 atk 1d6+1 Bludgeoning

 A spider curled in a ball.
 Very furry, likes pets.
 Remains loyal to the creature that gave it the best pets within the last 24 hours.

 If it hits it target, it rapidly spins a web around them.
 The target becomes restrained.
-Saving throw: Dexterity DC15.
+**Saving throw**: Dexterity DC15.

 A creature restrained by this effect may use an action on its turn to free itself.
-Ability check: Strength DC15
-Success: No longer restrained
-Failure: the DC goes up by 1, to a maximum of 20
+**Ability check**: Strength DC = 15 plus the creature’s web restrained points.
+**Success**: The creature is no longer restrained and loses all web restrained points.
+**Failure**: The creature gains 1 web restrained point.

 The spider remains on its target until picked up.
 If it missed its target, it waits as a trap for the next creature that comes within 5ft of it.
 It does not spring the trap on the creature it’s loyal too, nor does it restrain the creature it’s loyal to.